Hermann-web/blog/docs/projects/introducing-lissajou-for-animated-plots.md

-# Introducing the `lissajou` Package: Animate Stunning Lissajou Curves and Beyond
+# Introducing the [lissajou Package](https://pypi.org/project/lissajou/): Animate Stunning Lissajou Curves and Beyond

-Lissajou curves have always held a certain fascination for me.
+[Lissajou curves](https://en.wikipedia.org/wiki/Lissajous_curve) have always held a certain fascination for me.
 Their intricate, ever-changing patterns hold a beauty that's both mathematical and artistic.
 So, one day, I decided to embark on a journey to bring these curves to life through animation.

 **A Look Back: The Spark of Inspiration:**

-It all started with a simple Wikipedia search wiki: [https://en.wikipedia.org/wiki/Lissajous_curve](https://en.wikipedia.org/wiki/Lissajous_curve).
+It all started with a simple Wikipedia search.
 I was particularly drawn to the idea of closed sinusoids, those graceful loops that seemed to dance across the screen.
 As an educator who enjoys helping students visualize complex concepts, I saw an opportunity to explore the animation of functions changing over time, something I hadn't delved into deeply before.

 Finding a solution for plotting functions dynamically with matplotlib wasn't too challenging.
 I stumbled upon some [helpful code online online](https://stackoverflow.com/a/68957469) that dealt with animating images.
 However, I wanted to adapt it to my specific needs.
 While the original code relied on global variables to maintain persistence across animation frames, I opted for a more structured approach using classes.
 This allowed for cleaner code organization and easier abstraction for generating various figures.